DKNazar/dknazar.github.io/taa.md

   <li><a href="https://de45xmedrsdbp.cloudfront.net/Resources/files/TemporalAA_small-59732822.pdf" target="_blank">Unreal Engine 4's TAA presentation</a>: more focused on refining TAA for higher quality results through better HDR management and neighbourhood clipping.</li>
   <li><a href="https://developer.download.nvidia.com/gameworks/events/GDC2016/msalvi_temporal_supersampling.pdf" target="_blank">Nvidia TAA Overview</a>: nice overview, with a GREAT look at varience clipping!</li>
   <li><a href="https://alextardif.com/TAA.html" target="_blank">Alex Tardif's TAA Starter Pack </a>: after understanding the basics this really ties it all together into a very simple and clean implementation.</li>
-  <li><a href="https://www.elopezr.com/temporal-aa-and-the-quest-for-the-holy-trail/"> TAA and the Holy Trail</a>: a detailed and comprehensive guide to TAA with a good amount of implementation provided.
+  <li><a href="https://www.elopezr.com/temporal-aa-and-the-quest-for-the-holy-trail/"> TAA and the Holy Trail</a>: a detailed and comprehensive guide to TAA with a good amount of implementation provided.</li>
 </ul>